Engee documentation

 Details

-Lower limit for the heat transfer coefficient between the heat transfer medium and the wall.
-If the calculation gives a lower heat transfer coefficient, the value Minimum fluid-wall heat transfer coefficient replaces the calculated value.
+The lower limit for the heat transfer coefficient between the coolant and the wall.
+If the calculation gives a lower heat transfer coefficient, then the value Minimum fluid-wall heat transfer coefficient replaces the calculated value.

 Units